|This is an unofficial version.

-"advisory committee" means the Endangered Species and Ecosystems Advisory Committee continued under section 6; (« Comité consultatif »)
+"advisory committee" means the Endangered Species, Ecosystems and Ecological Reserves Advisory Committee continued under section 6; (« Comité consultatif »)

 "Crown agency" means a board, commission, association or other body, whether incorporated or unincorporated, all the members of which, or all the members of the board of management or board of directors of which, are appointed by an Act of the Legislature or by the Lieutenant Governor in Council; (« organisme de la Couronne »)